‘The Walking Dead’ Season 7 Spoilers: Why Didn’t Eugene Escape In Episode 14?

 “He might just be pragmatic.
 It’s pretty consistent for the guy who lied to people to get him across the country to get him to safety.
 He had changed, and now he’s changed back.
 The most important thing for Eugene, and it’s difficult to argue this point, is being alive — is safety.
 And he’s found safety in the Sanctuary.”

-Regardless or whether Eugene stayed with Negan’s group because he was scared he would get someone killed or was just trying to save himself, images from Episode 15 of The Walking Dead appear to show Sasha inside the Sanctuary.
+Regardless of whether Eugene stayed with Negan’s group because he was scared he would get someone killed or was just trying to save himself, images from Episode 15 of The Walking Dead appear to show Sasha inside the Sanctuary.
 The image above, released by AMC, shows Sasha in what appears to be a cell similar to the one Daryl stayed in when he was Negan’s prisoner.
 So, could Sasha, being in close proximity to Eugene, help him understand that in order to save his friends, lives will invariably be lost, but, in the long run, more lives will be saved?
 Only by tuning into future episodes of The Walking Dead will reveal the answer.

 Do you think Eugene is still on Rick’s team, or has he crossed over to become a member of Negan’s group?
 Let us know your thoughts and theories by commenting below.
 Or, alternatively, vote in our poll below.